locationtech/geotrellis/docs/guide/module-hierarchy.md

 *Provides:* `geotrellis.spark.io.cassandra.*`

-- Save and load layers to and from Casandra.
+- Save and load layers to and from Cassandra.
 Query large layers efficiently using the layer query API.

 geotrellis-etl